TonyHansord/markdown-cv/_includes/experience.md

 **Comfortel Furniture | Warehouse Attendant**

 - Assisted in implementing new digital pick-packing software.
+- Generated missing barcode labels, to improve efficiency of picking process by 80%.
 - Mentored fellow colleagues in using new software.
 - Consistently contributed to exceeding monthly target of $1.2M.